 Special Scenic View District (Brooklyn)

-The Special Scenic View District is intended to prevent obstruction of outstanding scenic views as seen from a public park, esplanade or mapped public place.
+The Special Scenic View District is intended to prevent outstanding scenic views from a public park, esplanade, or mapped public place.
 No buildings or structures are allowed to penetrate a scenic view plane except by a special permit of the City Planning Commission.
 To protect the waterfront view of the Lower Manhattan skyline, Governors Island, the Statue of Liberty, and the Brooklyn Bridge, a special scenic view district has been mapped for the area west of the Brooklyn Heights Esplanade.

 Special Sheepshead Bay District (Brooklyn)

 The Special Sheepshead Bay District was devised to encourage development that will strengthen and protect the neighborhood’s unique waterfront recreation and commercial character.
 In the area immediately north of the fishing fleet wharves, commercial uses are restricted to uses that support waterfront and tourism-related activities.

 All new development along Emmons Avenue must provide widened sidewalks, street trees, and plazas which may contain sitting areas, landscaping, kiosks, and cafes.
 Floor area bonuses are provided for plazas, arcades, usable residential open space and additional accessory commercial parking.
 Special density and height limits have been established.
 This district is under review.

 The Special South Richmond Development District was established to guide the development of predominantly vacant land in the southern half of Staten Island.
 The special district maintains the densities established by the underlying zones and ensures that new development is compatible with existing communities.